 Among his examples, Burt argued that “The Pisan Cantos” represented the summa of Pound’s poetry precisely because of how they draw on the locodescriptive.
 But while their pastoral power is considerable, as fine as anything EP ever wrote, they are not notably different from say, “Canto XX,” his extraordinary evocation of Provence as the earthly paradise, modeled after the closing sections of The Purgatorio.

 An account of lyric which hinges on the locodescriptive can’t be made apart from the temporal.
 For the real work of the locodescriptive is not only, I think, to provide the details of place in their granular specificity, but to make those details capable of traveling across time.
+The horizontal axis of place must intersect with the vertical axis of time.
 As Sharon Cameron observes in her book, Lyric Time, lyric is also a working through of time; poems can be considered events in time, both in the sense of the time it takes to read them, which in effect causes us to experience time differently, and in the sense that they play with temporal sequence within the line, the stanza, even, I’d say, the syllable.
 Lyric, Cameron writes, is what arises out of “a contradiction between social and personal time…the lyric both rejects the limitation of social and objective time, those strictures that must drive hard lines between past, present and future, and must make use of them.”

 The locodescrpitive lyric is nothing without either an analeptic movement toward the past or a proleptic movement into the future.
 As Heidegger said of Dasein, lyric poems might be thought of as constituted by and through time.
 A lyric poem is a kind of time machine: it gives us a concentrated form through which we might experience time, both as duration and evanescence.
 This is how lyric rescues the speaking voice from oblivion.